emanuelaepure10/INSPIRE-timeline/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Bug report
+name: Report a BUG
-about: Create a report to help us improve
+about: If you encounter any issues, errors, or unexpected behaviour while using our software, we kindly request that you report it to us.
 title: ''
 labels: ''
 assignees: ''